maxgfr/panoptik/README.md

 # panoptik

-A solution which uses Sigfox sensor to localize precisely container
+A solution which uses Sigfox sensors to localize precisely container

 ## Landing :